 Souls

 Souls define the agent's identity, priorities, and communication style.
 Each soul is a Markdown file with YAML frontmatter that gets injected into the agent's system prompt.
-You can create multiple souls and switch between them from Agent Settings.
+You can create multiple souls and switch between them from Personality & Web Search.

 File Format